Suprascapular nerve compression

 Suprascapular notch

-- weakness wasting SS & IS
+- weakness and wasting of both supraspinatus & infraspinatus

 - athletes / repetitive overhead motion